AlexSterk/homebridge-olisto/README.md

 Open up your olisto app on your phone/tablet.
 Then add a new trigg.
 Choose the when condition and select Olisto Connect.
 Now select the connector you have just added, press 'connector turned on'.
 Then in the Then action you can choose what you want to happen when you press the button.
 Then click save trigg and name it whatever you want!

 ### Switches and Outlets
 Open up your olisto app on your phone/tablet.
 Then add two new triggs.
 In the when condition and select Olisto Connect.
 Now select the connector you have just added, press 'connector has value'.
-In the first trigg you select 'equal to' and type in '1', in the second trigg you do the same but now type '0' instead of '1'.
+In the first trigg you select 'equal to' and type in '<name>1' where <name> is replaced by the name of the device, in the second trigg you do the same but now type '<name>0' instead of '1'.
 Then in the Then action of your first trigg you can choose what you want to turn on when you activate the button.
 And in the second one you turn it off.
 Then click save trigg and name it whatever you want!

 How to set up Homebridge
 ------------------------------